Skip to Content

 • Co-authored the article “Using False Identification to Obtain Employment,” featured in the October 2008 edition of the Henderson Franklin’s employment law newsletter.

-David formerly served and currently serves on Henderson Franklin’s Executive Committee.
-Naples Illustrated named David a “Top Lawyer” in Workers Compensation law in the years 2018-2023.
+David currently serves on Henderson Franklin’s Executive Committee.
+Naples Illustrated has honored David as a “Top Lawyer” in Workers Compensation law every year since 2018.

 Prior to joining Henderson Franklin, David lived in Coral Springs and practiced in Broward and Miami-Dade counties, representing insurance companies involving first-party homeowner property and casualty defense claims.
 David was born in Fort Myers and grew up in Cape Coral.
 He is married to Esther and has two daughters, Abigail and Hannah, and a son, Josiah.